pgillich/kubeadm-vagrant/Ubuntu/README.md

 ## Configuration

-If you have instaled kubeadm somewhere, generate below token, which will be set as `KUBETOKEN` in `Vagrantfile`:
+Optional: if you have instaled kubeadm somewhere, generate below token, which will be set as `KUBETOKEN` in `Vagrantfile`:

 ```sh
 kubeadm token generate
 ```

-Review Vagrant config at the beginning of `Vagrantfile`.
+Review Vagrant config at the beginning of `Vagrantfile`...

 Open hosts file: